sthancock/gls_planner/README.md

                         0.8
     --tRes TRES         Time to global coverage in years Default 5 years

 The code outputs the number of satellites needed for global coverage for the chosen parameters.
-An example usage is:
+An example usage is (in this case using the default parameters and a 15 m ground resolution):

     python3 glsPlanner.py --r 15